-You can enroll your registered domestic partner for dental coverage under the same dental plan you're enrolled in.
-However, you can't enroll your domestic partner for coverage if he or she is any of the following:
+You can enroll your registered domestic partner for health coverage - under the same plan(s) you're enrolled in.
+You can't enroll your domestic partner for coverage if he or she is any of the following:

-- Enrolled as an eligible employee.

-- Enrolled as an eligible retiree.

-- On active duty in the armed forces of any state, country or international authority.

-• If both you and your domestic partner are eligible employees or eligible retirees, each of you can enroll for individual coverage, or one of you can cover the other as a dependent.
+- Enrolled as an eligible employee. - Enrolled as an eligible retiree. - On active duty in the armed forces of any state, country or international authority. - If both you and your domestic partner are eligible employees and/or eligible retirees, each of you can enroll for individual coverage, or one of you can cover the other as a dependent.
 However, only one of you can enroll all of your children for coverage.